EveAka/newRep/README.md

-# newRep
+# newRepository
-This is a new Repo
+This is a new Repository